What you see is not reality. It is ‘occurrence’ and contains a little bit of reality, and an awful lot of words.

 The three umpires story needs to be told again here…

-If the hit is good, it is called ball.
-If the hit is bad then it is called strike.
+If the hit is good, you call it ball.
+If the hit is bad then you call it strike.
 There can be many reasons a hit is a strike… and this is where the umpire right behind the catcher comes in…

-The person who calls the hit is a dude called umpire.
+The person who calls the hit is a dude.
+He is the umpire.
 Umpires have a lot of influence on the game… as you see.
-But… but… but… there are three types of umpires.
+There are three types of umpires.

 - The rookie umpire is wet behind the ears, has been an umpire only a few years.